Counting single transferable votes: Droop quota

-Droop produces a lower quota than Hare.
-If each ballot has a full list of preferences, Droop guarantees (if the Droop quota is no higher than the Hare quota) that every winner meets the quota rather than being elected as the last remaining candidate after lower candidates are eliminated.
-(But in real-life elections, where not all ballots bear full rankings, it is common even under Droop for one or two candidates to be elected with partial quota at the end, as the field of candidates is thinned to the number of remaining open seats.)
+Because of this difference, under Droop it is more likely that winners achieve the quota rather than being elected as the last remaining candidate after other candidates are eliminated or elected.
+But in real-life elections, if valid ballots do not require every candidate to be ranked, it is common even under Droop for one or two candidates to be elected with partial quota at the end, as the field of candidates is thinned to the number of remaining open seats and as the valid votes still in play become scarcer.